I write Easy-to-Read books

-I write Easy-to-Read books that beginners and struggling readers can really read!
+that beginners can really read!

 El último árbol

+It is the year 2064 and the Amazon rainforest is gone.
+All the trees have been cut down and all that remains is one ancient tree, an old woman and a little blue bird.
 Follow the bird on its journey through a grey, empty world in search of a colorful future, trying to save those left behind and what’s left of the forest.

 Rating: 5 out of 5.